treeleafrnd/TextBox-for-handwritten-detection/README.md

 # TextBoxes: A Fast Text Detector with a Single Deep Neural Network

+This is the work of https://github.com/MhLiao/TextBoxes_plusplus with brief modification + implementaion for OpenCV > 4.
+This project is done in Google Colaboratory.

 Recommend: [TextBoxes++](https://github.com/MhLiao/TextBoxes_plusplus) is an extended work of TextBoxes, which supports oriented scene text detection.
 The recognition part is also included in [TextBoxes++](https://github.com/MhLiao/TextBoxes_plusplus).

 ### Introduction